Justice League International

 Page 23, panel 1

-Booster stands with his fellow Justice Leaguers in conference with a specialist inside S.T.A.R.
-Labs.
-Whether this is the New York or Metropolis campus of S.T.A.R.
-Labs is unclear.
+Booster stands with his fellow Justice Leaguers in conference with a specialist inside a S.T.A.R.
+Labs facility (exact location unknown).

 Page 24, panel 3